zxhycxq/reactjs-zh/Docs/forms.md

 [在CodePen上试验.](https://codepen.io/gaearon/pen/JbbEzX?editors=0010)

-Overall, this makes it so that `<input type="text">`, `<textarea>`, and `<select>` all work very similarly - they all accept a `value` attribute that you can use to implement a controlled component.
+Overall, this makes it so that `<input type="text">`, `<textarea>`, and `<select>` all work very similarly - they all accept a `value` attribute that you can use to implement a 受控组件.

-## Alternatives to Controlled Components
+## Alternatives to 受控组件s

-It can sometimes be tedious to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
+It can sometimes be tedious to use 受控组件s, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
 This can become particularly annoying when you are converting a preexisting codebase to React, or integrating a React application with a non-React library.
-In these situations, you might want to check out [uncontrolled components](/react/docs/uncontrolled-components.html), an alternative technique for implementing input forms.
+In these situations, you might want to check out [un受控组件s](/react/docs/uncontrolled-components.html), an alternative technique for implementing input forms.